-Lab exercises are due in lab at the beginning of your next class meeting.
+Lab exercises are due in lab at the beginning of your next class meeting or as otherwise scheduled by the individual lab instructor.
 Late lab exercises will have their grade reduced 20% for each day received late unless you have a valid excuse that can be documented.
 This policy will be strictly enforced.
 If you miss a class session, you are still expected to do the weeks work and hand the lab in on time, do not wait until the next meeting.
 Please ask your lab instructor about how they would like you to hand in any late labs.